mishal/iless/README.md

 If you did the steps above with your whole heart you are now a **[new creation](http://bible.com/37/2co.5.17.ceb)**.
 You belong to God's family and you have now an **eternal life**.
 You have been redeemed from the eternal punishment - from the outer darkness where is weeping and gnashing of teeth.

-**Read the Bible**, and ask God to speak with you and to lead you to a (*true*) [Church](http://www.ibethel.org/).
+**Read the Bible**, and ask God to speak with you and to lead you to a (*true*) Church.
 There is a lot of so called Churches around, but they to do not teach nor live the Bible.
-Note: I do not have any connections with Bethel Church.

 ## Credits